-ICSB will stop accepting email submissions at 11:59 p.m.
-ET on the date specified in the Application Timeline.
+ICSB will stop accepting submissions at 11:59 p.m.
+ET on the date specified in the timeline.
 The application must be complete and submitted before that time.
-For planning purposes, ICSB recommends that applicants begin emailing the Application and all required attachments at minimum one day prior to the deadline.
+For planning purposes, ICSB recommends that applicants access the system immediately and begin uploading the Application and all required attachments at minimum one day prior to the deadline.
 Combining the Application Narrative and required attachments into one Portable Document ("PDF") file may take some time, so this step in the application preparation process should commence well in advance of the deadline.
 No hard copy submission is required.